 Ans.
-Customer experience be improved at airports are as follows
+Customer experience can be improved at airports by:

-- Use positioning technology to map the journey.
+- Using positioning technology to map the journey.

-- Consult with indoor positioning experts for assistance in placing customers in the right place at the right time.
+- Consulting with indoor positioning experts for assistance in placing customers in the right place at the right time.

-- Provide training data to the team to improve response times and customer satisfaction.
+- Providing training data to the team to improve response times and customer satisfaction.

-- Shorten the amount of time people spend at decision points.
+- Shortening the time people spend at decision points.

-- Gather customer feedback and improve the experience
+- Gathering customer feedback and improve the experience

-- Utilize social media to assist customers in locating assistance.
+- Using social media to assist customers in locating assistance.

 Q4.
 How to make airport wayfinding highly impactful?